GENI-NSF/geni-tools/README-omni.txt

     (sfa/gcf/pg) has appropriate settings for contacting that Clearinghouse, and user credentials that are valid for that Clearinghouse.
 And be sure the [omni] section refers to your framework as the default.
+If you ran src/omni-configure.py this should automatically be configured.
- 3. Run omni -o listresources
+ 3. Run `omni.py -o listresources`
   a.
 When you do this, Omni will contact your designated
      Clearinghouse, using your framework-specific user credentials.
   b.
-The clearinghouse will list the Aggregates it knows about.
-For
+The clearinghouse will list the AMs it knows about.
-     example for GCF, the am_* entries in gcf_config.
-For SFA, it will return the contents of /etc/sfa/geni_aggregates.xml.
   c.
-Omni will then contact each of the Aggregates that the
+Omni will then contact each of the AMs that the
      Clearinghouse told it about, and use the GENI AM API to ask each for its resources.
-Again, it will use your user credentials.
-So each Aggregate Manager must trust the signer of your user credentials, in order for you to talk to it.
-[This is why you add the CH certificate to /etc/sfa/trusted_roots or to the -r argument of your GCF gcf-am.py.]
   d.
 Omni will then save the RSpec from each aggregate into a separate
-     XML File (the -o option requested that).
-Files will be named 'rspec-<server>.xml'
+     XML File (the `-o` option requested that).
+Files will be named `rspec-<server>.xml`
- 4. Create a request Rspec, per the control framework documentation, to specify which resources you want to reserve.
+ 4. Create a request Rspec to specify which resources you want to reserve.
+(See XXX for more details.)
  5. Create a Slice.
-Slices are created at your Clearinghouse.
-Slices are named based on the Clearinghouse authority that signs for them.
-Using the shorthand (just the name of your slice within PG, for example) allows Omni to ensure your Slice is named correctly.
-    So run: omni.py createslice MyGreatTestSlice
+    Run: `omni.py createslice MySlice`
  6. Allocate your Resources.
-Given a slice, and your edited request rspec file, you are ready to allocate resources by creating slivers at each of the Aggregate Managers.
-Omni will contact your Clearinghouse again, to get the credentials for your slice.
-    Note you must specify the URL of the aggregate where you want to reserve resources.
+Given a slice, and your request rspec file, you are ready to allocate resources by creating slivers at each of the AMs.
+Note you must specify the URL or nickname of the aggregate where you want to reserve resources using the `-a` option.
-    Then omni will call the GENI AM API CreateSliver call on the Aggregate Manager.
-It will supply your Slice Credentials (from the Clearinghouse) plus your own user certificate, and the RSpec.

-    At this point, you have resources and can do your experiment.
+    Run: `omni.py createsliver -a pg-utah MySlice request.rspec` At this point, you have resources and can do your experiment.

+ 7. Sliver Status.
+Use the `sliverstatus` command to determine the status of your resources.
+When `geni_status` is `ready`, your resources are ready to use for your experiment.

+    Run: `omni.py sliverstatus -a pg-utah MySlice`

+    Note: If you `geni_status` is `unknown`, then your resources might be ready.

  7. Renew or Delete.
+Both slices and slivers have distinct expiration times.
     After a while you may want to Renew your Sliver that is expiring, or Delete it.

-Omni will contact the Clearinghouse, get a list of all Aggregates, and invoke RenewSliver or DeleteSliver on each, for your slice name.
+    To Renew: `omni.py renewsliver -a pg-utah MySlice 20120531`

+    To Delete: `omni.py deletesliver -a pg-utah MySlice`

- 8. Optional: listmyslices and print_slice_expiration.
-Occasionally you may run listmyslices to remind yourself of your outstanding slices.
+ 8. Optional: `listmyslices` and `print_slice_expiration`.
+Occasionally you may run `listmyslices` to remind yourself of your outstanding slices.
 Then you can choose to delete or renew them as needed.
-If you don't recall when your slice expires, use print_slice_expiration to remind yourself.
+If you don't recall when your slice expires, use `print_slice_expiration` to remind yourself.

 == Running Omni ==

 === Supported options ===